Coronavirus - business closures

 'Please do not sit here.
 To prevent the spread of COVID-19 please exercise social distancing'

-These businesses and their customers are asked to observe the Government guidance on social distancing.Close
+These businesses and their customers are asked to observe GOV.UK: Staying alert and safe (social distancing).

 COVID-19 has caused a disruption of normal food supply routes, with some businesses having an excess of stock because their customers have been forced to close.
 WRAP is a British charity that help organisations reduce waste and improve the efficiency of the food and drink supply chain.
-They have produced a ‘Redistribution Labelling Guide’ that covers date labelling and storage instructions for surplus food in order for it to be redistributed to food charities and food banks.
+They have produced WRAP: Redistribtion labelling guide that covers date labelling and storage instructions for surplus food in order for it to be redistributed to food charities and food banks.

 The advice applies to manufacturing, retail and suppliers and all types of redistribution organisations.
 Their work is supported by the Food Standards Agency and Department for Environment and Rural Affairs.
-For further information about WRAP.
-Additional information about food redistribution can be found on the Food Standards Agency website.
+For further information about WRAP visit their website.
+Additional information about food redistribution can be found on Food Standards Agency (FSA): Food safety for community cooking and food banks.

-On 23 June 2020 the Government announced that, from 4 July 2020, pubs, cafes and restaurants will be permitted to re-open for trade provided they can meet the Covid-Secure guidelines and follow the re-opening guidance issued for the hospitality sector.
-This guidance can be found here.
-Before you resume trading as a food business , please check regularly for up to date advice on the current situation using our Business Support pages, which includes the Council’s Business Recovery Toolkit.
+On 23 June 2020 the Government announced that, from 4 July 2020, pubs, cafes and restaurants will be permitted to re-open for trade provided they can meet the Health and Safet Executive (HSE) Working safely during the coronavirus (COVID-19) outbreakguidelines and follow the re-opening guidance issued for the hospitality sector.
+This guidance can be found in HM Government: Keeping workers and customers safe during COVID-19 in restaurants, pubs, bars and takeaway services.
+Before you resume trading as a food business , please check regularly for up to date advice on the current situation using our Coronavirus - business support pages, which includes the Council's Business Recovery Toolkit.

 Wiltshire Council monitor compliance with these regulations,with police support provided if appropriate.
 Businesses that breach them may be subject to prohibition notices, and potentially unlimited fines.
 As a further measure, and if needed, businesses that fail to comply could also face the loss of their alcohol licence.